Liam Cosgrave: Northern Ireland

 The Government signed the Sunningdale Agreement in December 1973, an attempt to resolve political troubles in Northern Ireland.
-A powersharing executive was set up and a Council of Ireland was to be established.
+A power-sharing executive was set up and a Council of Ireland was to be established.
 The institutions established under the Agreement collapsed in May 1974 as a consequence of the Ulster Workers' Council Strike.
-In addition many Republican voters were angered by what they saw as Cosgrave's harsh line on the Provisional IRA and the handling of the Dublin and Monaghan Bombings.
+In addition, many Republican voters were angered by what they saw as Cosgrave's harsh line on the Provisional IRA and the handling of the Dublin and Monaghan Bombings.

 The 2003 Barron report on the Dublin and Monaghan bombings noted that the Fine Gael/Labour government of the time "showed little interest in the bombings" and did not do enough to help the investigation.
 "When information was given to them suggesting that the British authorities had intelligence naming the bombers, this was not followed up".
 It failed to put political pressure on the British government to secure better co-operation from the RUC.
 It was also alleged that the Fine Gael/Labour government caused or allowed the Garda investigation to end prematurely, for fear that the findings would play into the hands of republicans.
 However, the Inquiry had insufficient evidence the investigation was stopped as a result of political interference.

 Both The Irish Times and the Irish Press, which was edited by Tim Pat Coogan, were extremely critical of the government's curtailment of freedom of speech and in particular of the Minister for Posts and Telegraphs, Conor Cruise O'Brien which was used against the IRA.
 Coogan declared what he dubbed "editorial war" on the government after a, now notorious, interview between Bernard Nossiter of The Washington Post and O'Brien in August 1976 regarding the passage of the Emergency Powers Bill.
-During the course of the interview O'Brien stated that he would've liked the bill to be used against teachers who glorified Irish revolutionaries and against newspaper editors who published letters in support of Republicans.
+During the course of the interview, O'Brien stated that he would've liked the bill to be used against teachers who glorified Irish revolutionaries and against newspaper editors who published letters in support of Republicans.
 The coalition attempted to prosecute The Irish Press for its coverage of the maltreatment of republican prisoners by the Garda "Heavy Gang", with the paper winning the case.
 Cosgrave was accused of taking an anti-republican or pro-unionist line on Northern Ireland.

 Economic measures

 The Cosgrave government's tough austerity measures alienated the public.
 Finance Minister Richie Ryan was nicknamed 'Richie Ruin' on a satirical TV programme, Hall's Pictorial Weekly.
 Marginal income tax rates came to 77% one year.
 The electorate had not experienced unemployment and hardship of this nature since the fifties and the Government became quite unpopular.
-The hard line approach to law and order, the economic difficulties were quite damaging to Cosgrave and Corish's popularity.
+The hard-line approach to law and order, and the economic difficulties were quite damaging to Cosgrave and Corish's popularity.